tangjm/data-engineering-notes/Talend/basics/basics.md

 tContextLoad - override context variables for a Job tContextDump - export context variables

+Context param field of the tRunJob component
+- lets you change the values of selected context parameters in the child Job directly from the parent Job

 ### Building executables and Docker images from Talend Studio Jobs

 Exported jobs can only run on other Talend instances.